DiegoZardetto/ReGenesees/README.md

 ## Graphical User Interface
 A companion R package named **ReGenesees.GUI** is also available, which provides a user-friendly mouse-click graphical interface for ReGenesees.
 Find it e.g. on [GitHub](https://github.com/DiegoZardetto/ReGenesees.GUI) here:
 - <https://github.com/DiegoZardetto/ReGenesees.GUI>

+## Sponsors
+The ReGenesees project was conceived in **Istat** in late 2006, and Istat has been ReGenesees' primary sponsor ever since.

+From April 2021, development, maintenance and support of ReGenesees are also actively sponsored by the **World Bank**.